UraniumHexafluoride/Proof-Path-Analysis/README.md

 4. **Cycle Graphs**: Define proofs using cycle graphs and utilize graph unions to map out all possible cycles.
 5. **Homology and Homotopy Theory**: Apply these mathematical methods to analyze the topological features of entailment cones.

-##Project Scope Expansion
+## Project Scope Expansion

 In addition to the core objectives outlined, the project also explores:

--**Proof Path Enumeration**: By enumerating proof paths and analyzing the variations between them, we can better understand the logical flow and possible bottlenecks in theorem derivation.
+- **Proof Path Enumeration**: By enumerating proof paths and analyzing the variations between them, we can better understand the logical flow and potential bottlenecks in theorem derivation.
--**Substitution and Co-substitution**: These operations will be used to generate different entailment cones, with particular attention to how substitutions from different initial conditions lead to varying proof topologies.
+- **Substitution and Co-substitution**: These operations will be used to generate different entailment cones, with attention to how substitutions from different initial conditions lead to varying proof topologies.
--**Typology of Axioms**: Understanding how different types of axioms interact and how their logical consequences differ depending on the initial configuration.
+- **Typology of Axioms**: Understanding how different types of axioms interact and how their logical consequences differ depending on the initial configuration.

 ## Expected Outcomes